mustafa-bektas/OceanSimulator/README.md

 **by Mustafa Bektaş**

-An exploration of ocean surface rendering techniques
+An exploration of ocean surface rendering techniques without using any built-in unity tools

 ![Ocean Demo](demo/demo.gif)